fetchai/docs-archived/docs/etch-language/variables.md

 ## StructuredData

-A `StructuredData` type is another map type containing key/value pairs.
+A `StructuredData` type is another Map type containing key/value pairs.

-Declare a `StructuredData` type with `StructuredData()`.
+Declare a `StructuredData` type with `var variable_name = StructuredData();`.

+Add key/value pairs with the `variable_name.set(key, value);` function.

 The `StructuredData` type has no appreciable size limit.

 Keys must be strings.
-Duplicate keys are allowed and override the most recent entry.
+A duplicate key overrides the previous duplicate entry.

 Values can be any primitive, string, or array of primitives.